7 Things That I Wish I Had Learned in School

 Since then, it has made me think, when my education was preparing me for adult life, why didn’t they teach me any of the things that every adult needs to know?
 Instead, I came out with 17 years of useless knowledge, most of which I have never needed since except maybe to help a younger person get through their own school years.
-Below is a list of skills and knowledge that I wish I’d learned while in school so that I could have been better prepared for my adult years.
+Below are seven things that I wish I’d learned while in school so that I could have been better prepared for my adult years.

 - How to jump a car